softlayer/jumpgate/developer-guide.md

 openstack_dispatcher.import_routes()
 {% endhighlight %}

 Let's look at each section.
 The first thing we import is the `openstack_dispatcher`.
 Each area of the API has a dispatcher that knows about the routes/endpoints that OpenStack has.
-Jumpgate creates these dispatcher objects for you and uses them to determine which endpoints your driver supports and doesn't expose any functionality you haven't created.
+Jumpgate creates these dispatcher objects for you, uses them to determine which endpoints your driver supports, and doesn’t expose any functionality you haven’t created.

 The next import pulls in the IndexV2 class.
 This is the actual driver class we'll be developing for the /v2 endpoint.
 We'll cover it in a moment.